cedricwalter/blockchain-consensus/README.md

 # Proof of Work (PoW)
-PoW was originally invented as a means to combat spam if you make it computationally expensive to send email then spamming would be cost prohibitive while still being almost free for a normal user to send email.
+PoW was originally invented as a means to combat spam (see [hashcash](https://en.wikipedia.org/wiki/Hashcash))if you make it computationally expensive to send email then spamming would be cost prohibitive while still being almost free for a normal user to send email.

 Bitcoin, which made the blockchain technology popular, developed the so-called Proof of Work (PoW) algorithm.
 In principle, each participant on the Bitcoin network can participate in the block generation.
 In order to confirm the transaction and enter a block into the blockchain, a miner has to provide an answer, or a proof, to a specific challenge.
 Miners use PoW to validate transactions and mining new coins, but its main goal is to block potential cyber-attacks or suspicious activities within the network.